 Donor-Advised Funds often charge administrative fees and investment management fees based on the assets in the fund.
 These fees can vary among different fund sponsors and may impact the overall amount available for charitable grants.

-You should review these fees when considering a DAF as it will impact the growth of your funds.
+You should review these fees when considering a DAF as they will impact the growth of your funds.

 How to Set Up a Donor-Advised Fund (8 Steps)